bio-ontology-research-group/ontology-tutorial/README.md

 Importantly, the tutorial will contain a hands-on part.
-If you want to participate (instead of just watching the presentation), please download and install Beaker Notebook (http://beakernotebook.com/) and _run_ the code in the "ontology-analysis.bkr" file at least once.
+If you want to participate (instead of just watching the presentation), please download and install Beaker Notebook (http://beakernotebook.com/) and _run_ the code in the [ontology-analysis.bkr](https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.bkr) file at least once.
 This will download the required dependencies (OWLAPI, ELK, SML) which are quite large, and it also downloads a 400MB OWL file which we will use for demonstration purposes.